 - 2. The Linux-style bootable media shows local disks and volumes as unmounted (sda1, sda2...). - 3.
 Backups created using bootable media have simplified file names (p.
-57).
+78).
 Standard names are assigned to the backups only if these are added to an existing archive with standard file naming, or if the destination does not support simplified file names. - 4.
 The Linux-style bootable media cannot write a backup to an NTFS-formatted volume.
 Switch to the Windows style if you need to do so. - 5.
 You can switch the bootable media between the Windows style and the Linux style by selecting Tools > Change volume representation.

 - 6. There is no Navigation tree in the media GUI.
 Use the Navigation menu item to navigate between views. - 7.
 Tasks cannot be scheduled; in fact, tasks are not created at all.
 If you need to repeat the operation, configure it from scratch. - 8.
 The log lifetime is limited to the current session.
-You can save the entire log or the filtered log entries to a file.
+You can save the entire log or the filtered log entries to a file. - 9.
+Centralized vaults are not displayed in the folder tree of the Archive window.